When you hear the word Buddha, what comes to mind? Do you think of Buddhism? Meditation? Monks in red robes?

 Even though we often think of Siddhārtha when we hear this word, it’s important to know that he was not the only one who held this title.

-Anyone who is able to see the world as it is, without obstacles of judgement and bias, can be a Buddha.
+So, anyone who is able to see the world as it is, without obstacles of judgment and bias, can be a Buddha.
 That is the idea a Buddha stands for.
 Their belief is that morality, meditation, and wisdom will lead them to the path of enlightenment.